mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 **My Portfolios** shows all the portfolios to which you have access.
 Clicking a portfolio card [opens the portfolio](#open-portfolio).

-**Company Portfolios** show all the portfolios in your company that are discoverable and to which you do not have access.
+**Company Portfolios** shows all the portfolios in your company that are discoverable and to which you do not have access.
 Clicking a portfolio card shows more details about the portfolio.
+You can request access to a portfolio by clicking on **Request to Join** on the portfolio card.
+A Portfolio Manager needs to approve this [Access Request](#access-requests).

 {{% alert color="info" %}}Whether a portfolio is discoverable in the **Company Portfolios** section depends on its **Privacy Settings** on the [Portfolio Settings](#portfolio-settings) page.{{% /alert %}}